navikt/pam-import-api/docs/index.md

 ### Work Address/Location

 Work location is the address/place of work.
-Ad must at least specify one work location, so that it shows up in a location search.
+It is possible to use many work locations, however we don't recommend more than three locations per jobAd, and at least one location must be specified.

 |Name | Type | Required | Norwegian translation | Description | Example |
 |:----|:-----|:---------|:----------------------|:------------|:------|